davidebolo1993/NanoR/README.md

 ## Background

 NanoR was developed under R 3.1.3 and tested on Unix, MacOSX and Windows.
-It supports all the releases of MinION and GridION X5 instruments (and their output, of course !)
+It supports all the releases of MinION and GridION X5 instruments (and their outputs, of course !)

 NanoR depends on the following R packages: